bcgsc/ntSynt-viz/README.md

 Thank you for your [![Stars](https://img.shields.io/github/stars/bcgsc/ntSynt-viz.svg)](https://github.com/bcgsc/ntSynt-viz/stargazers) and for using and promoting this free software!
 We hope that ntSynt-viz (& ntSynt) is useful to you and your research.

-If you use nSynt, please cite:
+If you use nSynt-viz, please cite:

 [ntSynt-viz: Visualizing synteny patterns across multiple genomes](https://doi.org/10.1101/2025.01.15.633221)
 <pre>